 This color is also not associated with any undertones – hence, whether use a warm or cool color – there shouldn’t be an issue.

-Order a stick-on sample of Clean Slate and RC here to see what works best in your home.
+Order a sample of Clean Slate and RC here to see what works best in your home.